The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 BNP Paribas S.A., France

 French bank with office in occupied territory.
 Complaint lodged by Polisario against the company with the State Prosecutor at the High Court in Paris on 18 October 2018.
-WSRW has written to the bank in December 2021 but has not received a reply.
+WSRW has written to the bank on 16.12.2021 but has not received a reply.

 Société Générale S.A., France

 French bank with office in occupied territory.
 Complaint lodged by Polisario against the company with the State Prosecutor at the High Court in Paris on 18 October 2018.
-WSRW has written to the bank in December 2021 but has not received a reply.
+WSRW has written to the bank on 16.12.2021 but has not received a reply.

 Crédit Agricole Group, France

 French bank with office in occupied territory.
 Complaint lodged by Polisario against the company with the State Prosecutor at the High Court in Paris on 18 October 2018.
-WSRW has written to the bank in December 2021 but has not received a response.
+WSRW has written to the bank on 16.12.2021 but has not received a response.

 Attijariwafa Bank, Morocco